emdonahue/prov/README.md

 --help|-h|help [SUBCOMMAND] - Prints help text and options for SUBCOMMAND.
 If SUBCOMMAND omitted, prints list of subcommands. add [FILE...] - Heuristically scans history for recipe that created FILE and adds to Makefile.
 Recipes must contain redirects to FILE (eg "> FILE").
 Dependencies are determined by tokens contained in recipe that refer to current files.
 Must be run from directory where command was first executed. comment TARGET [COMMENT] - Sets or prints a short comment associated with the recipe for TARGET.
 Useful for quick notes annotating generated files.
 If COMMENT is present, set the comment, otherwise print. cp SOURCE...
-DEST; Recursively copies the SOURCE files and folders to DEST - modifying their mutual dependencies to point to the new copies within a given cp command. echo TARGET - Echoes the recipe for TARGET edit TARGET - Places the recipe for TARGET on the command line so it can be modified and re-added to the Makefile if needed. init  - Creates a new Makefile in the current directory.
-Use before other commands that attempt to modify the Makefile. less  - Opens the Makefile in less. mv SOURCE...
+DEST - Recursively copies the SOURCE files and folders to DEST, modifying their mutual dependencies to point to the new copies within a given cp command. echo TARGET - Echoes the recipe for TARGET edit TARGET - Places the recipe for TARGET on the command line so it can be modified and re-added to the Makefile if needed. init  - Creates a new Makefile in the current directory.
+Use before other commands that attempt to modify the Makefile. less  - Opens the Makefile in less. make  - Runs the nearest ancestor Makefile. mv SOURCE...
 DEST - Moves a file with mv and updates the Makefile accordingly. rm TARGET - Unsets the recipe for building TARGET from the Makefile and deletes the corresponding file. set TARGET [DEPENDENCY...] - Creates a new recipe for TARGET using DEPENDENCY and a recipe from stdin.